-I created the spaceships by firstly modelling a few different types of ship, a small fighter and a larger capital ship.
-I felt the larger ships didn’t need to be textured as they would always be seen from an extreme distance and thus it was wasted effort.
+I created the spaceships by first modelling a few different types of ship, a small fighter and a larger capital ship.
+I felt the larger ships didn’t need to be textured as they would always be seen from an extreme distance and thus making it a wasted effort.
 The fighters however would get much closer so I wanted these in substance painter.
 To make the ships look more interesting I added engine glow effects by using the same material I had created for the sun, I added another parameter to change the colour and brightness of the glow.
 This allowed the engines to have a blue bright glow.
 I made the spaceships blueprints so I could add further details like blinking lights, engine glows and sounds.
 I then created another spline blueprint actor that the ships would follow.
-To ensure that the ships did not all travel at the same speed, I created another variable so that the larger ships would move slower and that the fighters could have varying speeds.
+To ensure that the ships did not all travel at the same speed, I created another variable so that the larger ships would move slower and so that the fighters could have varying velocities.

-When I started the project, I was keen for the displays in the flight deck to be dynamic and update on the fly with random numbers and details to make the scene feel a little more alive.
-This was partly born out of the desire to make the scene more performant as having excessive numbers of rendered videos would be intensive on the video memory and would not be dynamic.
+When I started the project, I was keen for the displays in the flight deck to be dynamic and update on the fly with random numbers and details to make the scene feel more alive.
+This was partly born out of the desire to make the scene more performant since having excessive numbers of rendered videos would be intensive on the video memory and would not be dynamic.
 I decided to use interface widgets rendered to materials to make my dynamic displays.
-This gave me a lot of creative control where I could move elements and design things easily.
-The interface widest also had the ability to have blueprint code inside them.
+This also gave me a lot of creative control where I could move elements and design things easily.
+The interface widget also had the ability to have blueprint code inside them.
 This allowed for me to cast to them from other blueprints and give them variables.
 The ability for the displays to have variables is something I used extensively.
 I made the screens on the doors linked to the door variables of name and locked status.
 This information then populated on the screens.
 For example, when I decided to lock sections of the ship off, I could easily click on the locked button and label each side of the door.

 When it came to designing the flight deck instruments, I used a lot of basic interface elements like circular and liner throbber to give an animated feel.
 I also made the radar bar sweep across by doing some basic blueprint work.
 I experimented a lot with trying to make my computer screens actually look like computer screens by giving them glass materials on planes in-front of the widget.
 This felt like a bad way of doing things because it was duplicating geometry and creating effectively complicated shaders.
 Later on, near the end of the project, I revisited the screens and edited the widget material in the engine files directly so that it could look like a computer screen with roughness without having to stack layers of planes where my screens where.
 This reduced the shader complexity and made the screens look a lot better.